rothgar/mastering-zsh/docs/helpers/aliases.md

 ## Defining Aliases

-Aliases in zsh share the common `alias` bultin command from other shells.
+Aliases in zsh share the common `alias` builtin command from other shells.
 Aliases are handy for saving time when typing commands.
 If they are not "global aliases" then they only work at the beginning of a command prompt (more below).
 Typical aliases are used for commands such as: